smartdevicelink/sdl_evolution/proposals/NNNN-Add-screen-stack-management-module.md

 - Add a screen management module, `screenTaskManager`, to the SDL app libraries to manage screen transition stacks such as menu, submenu, `PerformInteraction` displays, pop-ups, etc.
 - Add `button Name` for subscribe.
-- Add screen change notification process `notifyScreenChanged` to SDL app library.
+- Add screen change notification process `notifyScreenChanged` to each SDL app library.
 - Add the screen management module to [the iOS Guides](https://smartdevicelink.com/en/guides/iOS/displaying-a-user-interface/template-images/), [the Android Guides](https://smartdevicelink.com/en/guides/android/displaying-a-user-interface/main-screen-templates/) and [the JavaScript Guides](https://smartdevicelink.com/en/guides/javascript/displaying-a-user-interface/main-screen-templates/).

 Below is the `Button Name` for subscribe.